protocol/research-website/content/authors/dwarkesh-patel/_index.md

 ---

-Dwarkesh is a computer science major at UT Austin.
-He loves learning about economics and philosophy, and hosts a podcast where he interviews well-known intellectuals called [The Lunar Society](https://www.youtube.com/c/DwarkeshPatel).
-Dwarkesh is interested in distributed systems because they are technically fascinating and because they have the potential to improve how we are able to store and communicate data.
+Dwarkesh hosts a podcast called [The Lunar Society](https://www.youtube.com/c/DwarkeshPatel) where he intellectuals, scientists, historians, economists, and founders about their big ideas.
+He loves learning about economics and philosophy, and he asks reallly good questions.
+He had a role as a Associate Research Program Manager at Protocol Labs in 2021, learning about and experimenting with leverage points for science as a system.
+He graduated from UT Austin with a CS degree in December 2021.